MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/borrowing-from-the-safety-engineering-toolbox-for-better-mental-health.md

 are presented to us, and therefore change our reaction.

 You can see how this very minimal definition of "environment design" is both, immensely powerful and absolutely unhelpful.
+It is general enough to encompass all of human behaviour, and therefore gives you absolutely nothing you can apply.

-The core helpfulness comes from shifting the need for attention and planning from when we can afford to spare it (times of quiet and rest with little demand on our facilities) to those when we can't (When we have problems to solve, like when we are late, or need to think through a problem, or are talking to people).
+It becomes useful when we see how this allows the shifting of attention and planning from when we can afford to spare it (times of quiet and rest with little demand on our facilities) to those when we can't (When we have problems to solve, like when we are late, or need to think through a problem, or are talking to people).
+If we can change the structure of events and facts presented to us, we can change our behaviour without needing to worry about how we behave in the moment itself, our environment will lead us to reach different conclusions.

-The main principle here is the direction of *attention*, from the you that has the time and space to think through what we need in those situations where we face the pressures of getting something done.
-We can think about ourselves in the situations where our environment led to our attention being misdirected, and see if we can't change that to the better.
+The main principle here is the direction of your *attention* when we are in the process of doing things.
+We can think about ourselves in the situations where our environment led to our attention being misdirected or lead down dead ends.
 What are the things we need to see in the moment?
-How do we select for only seeing what matters when we are *doing things*?
+How do we set up the environment for seeing the information that should guide our decisionmaking and *nothing else*?

 For example, one of the simplest ways in which you can design your environment to shift attention and consideration is locality: If you are prone to forgetting your lunch, putting it next to the door to grab easily when you are rushing out of the door makes you less prone to forgetting your lunch.
+Your attention is being directed to the lunch at the time you most need it, before you leave your apartment.

+In these times, something else would be removing notifications from contexts and situations when they only distract, in others, it would be adding notifications for events.
+Getting an email when you haven't bought groceries in a week is good systems design: Your attention is being redirected to your fridge being almost empty, but ideally before it runs out.
+Setting up the sending of this email is something that we can then do when we have spare resources to help us when we don't.

 This is also where the analyses come in, what went wrong, where?
 These point to weaknesses in the environment setup, and these usually surprise is – our